Fridgemagnet1/smartwyre/README.md

 Added a fake backend.tf to deployment. would require one in each subfolder if i went that route

+Not actually worked on a function app so not 100% on cost optimisation, i guess it would be scaling up and down due to demand. if they have any pricing plans, use them.
+Scale if possible in line with demand
+For security, do not make is publicly accessible, only give it the permissions it requires for the kv, e.g get secrets... remove public access from kv, only allowed ips can access it. use the role assignement part so specifc users/MI's can acces it.

+for testing, run a tf validate and plan, would then have dev/uat env for deploying to test intiailly before prod

 Added Reusable workflows:
 Best when you have multiple terraform repositories, e.g for different business units. instead of having multiple workflows, centralise it in a reusable repo holding reusable workflows then caller workflows in each tf repo.